The Ultimate Guide to Worms in Pets

-Knowing what kinds of parasites can affect your pet is an essential part of ensuring they are happy and healthy.
-Pets can pick up both external parasites (such as fleas, ticks and mites) as well as internal parasites such as intestinal worms.
-These worms can have a serious effect on your pet’s digestional and overall health, so it’s important for you to know the types of worms that can affect your pet, as well as the symptoms of worms and how to treat them.
-That’s why we’ve put together this guide full of all the information you need to keep your pet worm free!
+Pets can pick up both external parasites (such as fleas, ticks, and mites) and internal parasites (such as intestinal worms).
+These worms can have a profound effect on your pet’s digestive and overall health, so it’s important for you to know the types of worms that can affect your pet, as well as the symptoms of worms and how to treat them.

 Tapeworms in Dogs and Cats

-One of the most common worms found in pets is the tapeworm (Dipylidium caninum) which attaches itself to the wall of your pet’s small intestine with hook-like mouthparts so it can feed off what the host eats.
-Despite its scientific name, tapeworms can affect cats as well as dogs, and can even spread to humans in certain circumstances.
+One of the most common worms found in pets is the tapeworm (Dipylidium caninum), which attaches itself to the wall of your pet’s small intestine with hook-like mouthparts so it can feed off what the host eats.

 An adult tapeworm is a long, flat, white worm that can reach up to 50cm in length.
-They’re composed of dozens of 3mm segments which continue to spread down the small intestine before the tail-end segments break off in your dog’s faeces.
+They’re composed of dozens of 3mm segments, which continue to spread down the small intestine before the tail-end segments break off in your dog’s faeces.
 These can often be seen crawling around in fresh droppings and can even be found around your pet’s rear end or tail.
-These segments also contain the tapeworm eggs, which will lurk in the environment, waiting for the life cycle to start over.

 How Do Pets Get Tapeworms?